Rigidity of Julia sets for Henon type maps: Currents on compact K ahler manifolds

 We introduce a norm on $\DSH(\P^k)$.
 Let $S$ be a $(1,1)$-current which is the difference of two positive closed $(1,1)$-currents.
 Define

 where the infimum is taken over all positive closed $(1,1)$-currents $S^\pm$ such that $S=S^+-S^-$.

 Define for $u\in\DSH(X)$

 The first term in the last definition can be replaced with $\|u\|_{L^p}$, $1\leq p<\infty$; we then obtain equivalent norms.
 The space of d.s.h. functions endowed with the above norm is a Banach space.
-Note that we can also replace $\omega^k$ with any positive measure for which quasi-p.s.h. functions are integrable.
+We can also replace $\omega^k$ with any positive measure for which quasi-p.s.h. functions are integrable and get an equivalent norm.
 For example, we will need the following result.

 \begin{lemma} Let $\Fc$ be a family of d.s.h. functions on $X$ such that $\|\ddc u\|_*$ is bounded by a fixed constant for every $u\in\Fc$.
 Let $U$ be a non-empty open subset of $X$.
 Then $\Fc$ is bounded in $\DSH(X)$ if and only if $\Fc$ is bounded in $L^1(U)$. \end{lemma}